cn0047/stash/ed/t/t.systemdesign/README.md

 * Maintainability (code that can easily be understood, refactored and upgraded)

-CAP Theorem states that in a distributed system, it is impossible to simultaneously guarantee all of the following:
+CAP Theorem states that in a distributed system, it is impossible to simultaneously guarantee all of the following (pick 2out of 3):
 * Consistency
 * Availability
 * Partition tolerance